victorblaga/joni-dep/README.md

 ### How to write a container

-Rules for writing a container:

 - Extend from `CustomContainer`.
 - For each component that you want to create, add a public method with no parameters that knows how to create it.
 - Optionally annotate this method with a `@Qualifier("name")`;
-by default, if you leave out the annotation, the component is qualified as "primary".
+by default, the component is qualified as "primary".
-- If the component you are creating has dependencies managed by another container, call the `get(Dependency.class, "qualifier")` method.
+- If the component you are creating has dependencies created by another container, call the `get(Dependency.class, "qualifier")` method.
-If you leave out the qualifier string, by default it will be `"primary"`.
+If you leave out the qualifier, by default it will be `"primary"`.
 - If you need to inject values, retrieve them from the `config` protected field.

 ```java